 Spinal meningeal cyst

-Spinal meningeal cysts are diverticulae of the arachnoid or dura mater or of the nerve root sheath.
-They are uncommon, usually asymptomatic and invariably found incidentally at MRI (that has been performed for another reason).
+Spinal meningeal cysts are diverticula of the arachnoid or dura mater or of the nerve root sheath.
+They are uncommon, usually asymptomatic and typically found incidentally on MRI.

 CSF pulsation can also remodel the surrounding bone, e.g. sacral canal.